 Tips For Keeping Your New Year’s Resolutions

-As we approach the end of 2019, you may find yourself reflecting on past New Year’s Resolutions.
-Were you able to meet, or even exceed your goals this year?
+2020 was a very disruptive year for many people, and as we enter 2021, you may find yourself reflecting on past New Year’s Resolutions.
+Were you able to meet, or even exceed your goals last year?
 If so, fantastic!
-If not, don’t despair because you’re not alone.
+If not, don’t despair because you’re far from alone.

 According to U.S. News & World Report, 80 percent of New Year’s resolutions fail by the second week of February, with less than 10% of people ever achieving their annual goals.